 Matthew Stepanic is founding editor and publisher of Glass Buffalo as well as editor at Tanner Young Publishing Group.
 He was a winner in 2015.

 “It’ll help you understand your value in your team and the industry.
 As the publisher of a small literary magazine, I did not believe our minor successes would translate to the people who run much larger and more diverse media corporations.
 Winning this award has highlighted again the value in my magazine and how it serves its community and readers,” says Matthew.

-About FIPP and UPM’s Rising Stars in Global Media Awards celebrate exceptional young talent within the international media industry, in any discipline.
+Launched in 2015, FIPP and UPM’s Rising Stars in Global Media Awards celebrate exceptional young talent within the international media industry, in any discipline.